masud-technope/NLP2API-Replication-Package/README.md

   sh INSTALL.sh
   ```
-  *Please send me (masud.rahman@usask.ca) an email if the INSTALL script does not work*
+  *Please send me (masud.rahman@usask.ca) an email or create an issue report if the INSTALL script does not work*

 Getting Started